 uniform, dignified and commanding, his example was as edifying to all around him, as were the effects of that example lasting."

-Three years before his death, Washington delivered his Farewell Address, September 19, 1796, in which he warned of what would later be termed the deep-state:
+Three years before his death, Washington delivered his Farewell Address, September 19, 1796, in which he warned of the dangers of the emerging deep-state politics:

 They are likely, in the course of time and things, to become potent engines, by which cunning, ambitious, and unprincipled men will be enabled to subvert the Power of the People and to usurp for the themselves the reins of Government;

-He added that a political party may accept bribes from foreign countries to betray America's interests:
+Washington added that "Party passions" will result in politicians accepting bribes from foreign countries to betray America's interests:

 Less than 40 years after Washington's death, President Andrew Jackson remarked in his Farewell Address, 1837: